Custom packaging: tips for business success post-lockdown

 This is good news for online businesses.
-However, the endless stream of deliveries to our doorsteps makes it difficult for brands to stand out from the crowd.
-This, in addition to the ongoing shortages in cardboard, has seen businesses turning to packaging-led innovation as the solution.
+However, the endless stream of deliveries to our doorsteps makes it difficult for brands to stand out.
+This, in addition to the ongoing shortages in cardboard, has seen businesses turning to packaging-led innovation.

 1. Paper secondary packaging

 Paper packaging presents endless creative ways to innovate.

 A standard cardboard box will protect your goods in transit, sure, but its ability to promote your brand on arrival is limited.
 This is where secondary packaging shines; providing the space to tell your brand’s story.

 Take advantage of the unique colour and sensory qualities of printed paper.
 Original designs, combined with rich colours and tactile finishes, will undoubtedly stir excitement, and make your customers’ unboxing experience all the more immersive.

 The secret power of enhanced printed paper is this: it creates an enduring sensory memory which is essential for building brand loyalty; and ultimately sales.

 So the next time a customer happens to be browsing online for a product or service you offer, they instinctively recall your brand’s packaging, and return to your website (hopefully to make a repeat purchase!).

 Eco-friendly packaging has never been more at the forefront of the consumer’s mind, considering the deluge of wasteful, plastic packaging we receive on a daily basis.